STEAM Hub Siemensstadt Square

 Together with the Carl-Friedrich-von-Siemens-Gymnasium, we offer training sessions at Siemensstadt Square for teaching staff in primary and secondary education on the topic of Experimento, our international education program.
 Prominent topics include independent experimentation, research and comprehension of natural phenomena and technical developments in heterogeneous classes in relation to the environment, energy and health.
 The training places a particular focus on the latest insights into global challenges, such as the greenhouse effect, the use of renewable energy and drinking water supplies.
 It alternates between digital and analog experimentation phases in a blended learning format.
 In the interests of expanding STEM thinking, the training sessions coverand, depending on the target audience, , inclusion, conscious language use in teaching and computational thinking.

-We would like to thank Siemens Professional Education and the project team at Siemensstadt Square for their support in the implementation of STEAM activities at Siemensstadt Square.
+All activities in the STEAM Hub Siemensstadt Square are supported by the Berlin Senate Department for Education, Youth and Family.
+In addition, we would like to thank Siemens Professional Education and the project team at Siemensstadt Square for their support in the implementation of STEAM activities at Siemensstadt Square.

 STEM education on the topics of climate, digital technology and health